nathanbollig/mgm/README.md

 3. `data`: Subpackage for data generation and pre-preprocessing
 4. `models`: Subpackage for relevant classification models
 5. `pipelines`: Implementations of various experimental pipelines
-6. `analysis`: History (Variant and VariantSet) and analysis utilities
+6. `analysis`: History (Variant and VariantList) and analysis utilities
 7. `testing`: Testing utilities for the `mgm` package

 Notes to self - next steps:

-* Randomized MGM - something like greedy_mgm will produce one Variant record; need a wrapper to call multiple times; create a new object in `history.py` called `VariantSet`which will store a list of Variants; pull fields that are the same across Variants into fields in the VariantSet
+* Currently mgm-d flip flops.
+The initial flip is the same as hotflip, but then the second flip can best minimize the objective by reverting to the original sequence.
+Essentially this feels like allowing the algorithm to pretend that the original mutation never happened.
+This behavior can probably be avoided by increasing the value of lambda, but also it is unclear whether this behavior is acceptable.